-SC BERMAS SA has not recorded impairment losses, depreciation and amortization expenses presented in the statement of comprehensive income with amortization in the first nine months of 2023 recognized in profit or loss account being allocated systematically over the useful life of the assets.
+SC BERMAS SA has not recorded impairment losses, depreciation and amortization expenses presented in the statement of comprehensive income with amortization in year 2023 recognized in profit or loss account being allocated systematically over the useful life of the assets.

 Depreciation methods, useful life durations and estimated residual values are reviewed by the entity's management at each reporting date and adjusted if appropriate.
 Regarding the fair value hierarchy, input data for the valuation techniques used to determine fair value measurements are Level 2 for both 2022 and 2023.